View of a suspension bridge and Grey Glacier

 Los Perros Glacier

-In the final section of the route we cross a couple of wooden bridges and make a small ascent of 330 ft (100 m) up the moraine of the glacial lake until we reach the Los Perros glacier.
+In the final section of the route, cross a few wooden bridges and climb 330 ft (100 m) up the moraine of the glacial lake until reaching the Los Perros Glacier.

 Los Perros Glacier